Divorce Lawyer in Murfreesboro TN

 Most states now offer a “no fault” divorce option.
 This means that one party doesn’t have to prove that the other party did something legally wrong during the marriage.
-If the marriage has broken down and the preservation of the marriage is not possible, then divorce is legal regardless of consent of both parties.
+If the marriage has broken down and the preservation of the marriage is not possible, then it is legal regardless of consent of both parties.

 Legal Requirements for Divorce

 Divorce is not the only option for ending a marriage.
 Legal separation enables people to make legal choices about custody, property, and child support without legally ending the marriage.
 This option is commonly used for health care and religious purposes.
 Annulments is a legal term for voiding a marriage.
-This has some of the same legal implications as divorce, but does so stating that the marriage is invalid.
+This has some of the same legal implications, but does so stating that the marriage is invalid.
 Annulments are typically used for those who were too young to legally marry at the time, those coerced/forced into marriage, or due to already being married.

-The first determination to make is whether the divorce will be categorized as “fault” or “no fault.”
+The first determination to make is whether it will be categorized as “fault” or “no fault.”
 If no children are involved, then you may file for a “summary” divorce.
 If children are a factor, then child custody and child support paperwork will need to be completed.
-You may fill out the divorce papers on your own, with a lawyer, or at a legal clinic.
+You may fill out the papers on your own, with a lawyer, or at a legal clinic.
 Seeking legal advise before doing this task is always a good idea.
 This may help you preserve your marital property and other rights.

 Call Us: (615) 895-0030

 Division of property depends highly on whether the state has “community property” laws.
 Community property means both spouses own all property gained after marriage equally.
 All property obtained after marriage will be split 50/50.
 Outside of community property laws, spouses are allowed to come to a property division agreement that the court can approve.